droidcon-academy/kmm-cbc-public-key-pinning-ktor/README.md

 # Study materials and source code for **Droidcon Academy** course
-> # Perform Public Key Pinning in KMM Project with Ktor
+> # Perform Public Key Pinning in KMM Project with Ktor to Enhance App Security